 Born for Speed

 The first ichthyosaurs appeared in the Triassic.
 These reptiles were ideally adapted to life in the shallow seas of the Jurassic period.
-They had a streamlined body, fins of various sizes and long narrow jaws.
-The largest of them reached a length of about 8 m, but many species did not exceed a person in size.
+They had a streamlined body, fins of different sizes and long narrow jaws.
+The largest of them reached a length of about 8 m, but many species were no larger than a person.
 They were excellent swimmers, feeding mainly on fish, squid and nautiloids.
-Although ichthyosaurs belonged to reptiles, their fossil remains suggest that they were viviparous, that is, they produced ready-made offspring, like mammals.
-Perhaps the young ichthyosaurs were born in the open sea, like whales.
+Although ichthyosaurs were reptiles, their fossil remains suggest that they were viviparous, that is, they gave birth to ready-made offspring, like mammals.
+Perhaps ichthyosaur babies were born on the open sea, like whales.

-Another group of predatory reptiles, also widespread in the Jurassic seas, are the plesiosaurs.
+Another group of predatory reptiles, also widespread in Jurassic seas, - plesiosaurs.
 Their long-necked varieties lived near the surface of the sea.
-Here they hunted for shoals of very large fish with their flexible necks.
+Here they hunted for schools of very large fish with the help of their flexible necks.
 Short-necked species, the so-called pliosaurs, preferred life at great depths.
-They ate ammonites and other molluscs.
-Some large pliosaurs appear to have preyed on smaller plesiosaurs and ichthyosaurs as well.
+They ate ammonites and other mollusks.
+Some large pliosaurs apparently also hunted smaller plesiosaurs and ichthyosaurs.

-Ichthyosaurs looked like exact copies of dolphins, except for the shape of the tail and an extra pair of fins.
-For a long time, scientists believed that all fossil ichthyosaurs that fell into their hands had a damaged tail.
-In the end, they guessed that the spine of these animals had a curved shape and at its end was a vertical tail fin (in contrast to the horizontal fins of dolphins and whales).
+Ichthyosaurs looked like exact copies dolphins, except for the shape of the tail and an extra pair of fins.
+For a long time scientists believed that all fossil ichthyosaurs they came across had a damaged tail.
+In the end, they realized that the spine of these animals had a curved shape and at its end there was a vertical tail fin (unlike the horizontal fins of dolphins and whales).

 Life in the Jurassic air.

-In the Jurassic period, the evolution of insects accelerated dramatically, and as a result, the Jurassic landscape eventually filled with endless buzzing and crackling, which were emitted by many new types of insects, crawling and flying everywhere.
+During the Jurassic period, insect evolution accelerated dramatically, and as a result, the Jurassic landscape eventually became filled with the endless buzzing and crackling sounds of many new species of insects crawling and flying everywhere.
 Among them were predecessors

 modern ants, bees, earwigs, flies and wasps.
-Later, in the Cretaceous period, there was a new evolutionary explosion, when insects began to "make contacts" with the newly appeared flowering plants.
+Later, in Cretaceous period, a new evolutionary explosion occurred when insects began to “establish contacts” with newly emerging flowering plants.

-Until that time, real flying animals were found only among insects, although attempts to master the air environment were also observed in other creatures that learned to plan.
-Now whole hordes of pterosaurs have risen into the air.
+Until this time, real flying animals were found only among insects, although attempts to master the air environment were also observed among other creatures that learned to glide.
+Now whole hordes of pterosaurs have taken to the air.
 These were the first and largest flying vertebrates.
-Although the first pterosaurs appeared at the end of the Triassic, their true "rise" occurred precisely in the Jurassic period.
-Light skeletons of pterosaurs consisted of hollow bones.
-The first pterosaurs had tails and teeth, but in more highly developed individuals, these organs disappeared, which made it possible to significantly reduce their own weight.
-In some fossil pterosaurs, hair is guessed.
+Although the first pterosaurs appeared at the end of the Triassic, their true “takeoff” occurred precisely in the Jurassic period.
+The lung skeletons of pterosaurs consisted of hollow bones.
+The first pterosaurs had tails and teeth, but in more highly developed individuals these organs disappeared, which made it possible to significantly reduce their own weight.
+Some fossil pterosaurs have visible hair.
 Based on this, it can be assumed that they were warm-blooded.

 Scientists still disagree about the lifestyle of pterosaurs.
-For example, it was originally believed that pterosaurs were a kind of "living gliders" that soared like vultures above the ground in the streams of rising hot air.
-Perhaps they even skimmed over the surface of the ocean, drawn by sea winds, like modern albatrosses.
-However, now some experts believe that pterosaurs could flap their wings, that is, actively fly, like birds.
-Perhaps some of them even walked like a bird, while others dragged their bodies along the ground or slept in the nesting places of relatives, hanging upside down, like bats.
+For example, it was originally believed that pterosaurs were a kind of “living gliders” that hovered, like vultures, above the ground in currents of rising hot air.
+Perhaps they even glided over the surface of the ocean, drawn sea winds like modern albatrosses.
+However, some experts now believe that pterosaurs could flap their wings, that is, actively fly, like birds.
+Perhaps some of them even walked like birds, while others dragged their bodies along the ground or slept in the nesting areas of their relatives, hanging upside down, like bats.

 How birds learned to fly.

-There are two main theories trying to explain how birds learned to fly.
+There are two main theories that try to explain how birds learned to fly.
 One of them claims that the first flights took place from the bottom up.
-According to this theory, it all began with the fact that bipedal animals, the predecessors of birds, ran and jumped high into the air.
+According to this theory, it all started with bipedal animals, the predecessors of birds, running and jumping high into the air.
 Perhaps this is how they tried to escape from predators, or maybe they caught insects.
-Gradually, the feathered area of the "wings" became large, the jumps, in turn, lengthened.
+Gradually, the feathered area of the “wings” became larger, and the jumps, in turn, lengthened.
 The bird did not touch the ground longer and remained in the air.
-Add to this the flapping movements of the wings, and it will become clear to you how, after a long time, these "pioneers of aeronautics" learned to stay in flight for a long time, and their wings gradually acquired properties that allowed them to support the body in the air.
+Add to this the flapping movements of their wings - and it will become clear to you how, after a long time, these “pioneers of aeronautics” learned to remain in flight for a long time, and their wings little by little acquired properties that allowed them to support their bodies in the air.

 However, there is another theory, the opposite, according to which the first flights took place from top to bottom, from trees to the ground.
-Potential "flyers" had to first climb to a considerable height, and only then throw themselves into the air.
-In this case, the first step on the way to flying should have been planning, since with this type of movement, energy costs are extremely insignificant - in any case, much less than with the "running-jumping" theory.
-The animal does not need to make additional efforts, because when planning it is pulled down by the force of the earth's gravity.
+Potential “flyers” had to first climb to a considerable height, and only then throw themselves into the air.
+In this case, the first step on the path to flight should have been planning, since with this type of movement the energy consumption is extremely insignificant - in any case, much less than with the “running-jumping” theory.
+The animal does not need to make additional efforts, because when gliding it is pulled down by the force of gravity.

-The first fossil Archeopteryx was discovered two years after the publication of Charles Darwin's On the Origin of Species.
-This important discovery was another confirmation of Darwin's theory that evolution is very slow and that one group of animals gives birth to another, undergoing a series of successive transformations.
-The famous scientist and close friend of Darwin, Thomas Huxley, predicted the existence of an animal like Archeopteryx in the past, even before its remains fell into the hands of scientists.
-In fact, Huxley described this animal in detail before it was discovered!
+The first fossil of Archeopteryx was discovered two years after the publication of Charles Darwin's book On the Origin of Species.
+This important discovery was further confirmation of Darwin's theory, which stated that evolution occurs very slowly and that one group of animals gives rise to another, undergoing a series of successive transformations.
+Famous scientist and close friend Darwin, Thomas Huxley, predicted the existence of an animal similar to Archeopteryx in the past, even before its remains fell into the hands of scientists.
+In fact, Huxley described this animal in detail when it had not yet been discovered!

 Step flight.

-One scientist proposed an extremely curious theory.
-It describes a series of stages through which the "pioneers of aeronautics" had to pass in the course of the evolutionary process that eventually turned them into flying animals.
-According to this theory, once one of the groups of small reptiles, called pro-topts, switched to an arboreal way of life.
-Perhaps the reptiles climbed trees because it was safer there, or easier to get food, or more convenient to hide, sleep, equip nests.
-It was cooler on the treetops than on the ground, and these reptiles developed warm-bloodedness and feathers for better thermal insulation.
-Any extra long feathers on the limbs were welcome - they provided additional thermal insulation and increased the surface area of the winged "arms".
+One scientist proposed an extremely interesting theory.
+It describes a series of stages through which the "pioneers of aeronautics" must have passed during the evolutionary process that eventually turned them into flying animals.
+According to this theory, once upon a time one of the groups of small reptiles, called pro-topbirds, switched to an arboreal lifestyle.
+Perhaps the reptiles climbed into the trees because it was safer there, or it was easier to get food, or it was more convenient to hide, sleep, or build nests.
+It was cooler in the treetops than on the ground, and these reptiles developed warm-bloodedness and feathers for better thermal insulation.
+Any extra long feathers on the limbs were useful - after all, they provided additional thermal insulation and increased the surface area of the wing-shaped “arms”.

-In turn, soft, feathered forelimbs softened the impact on the ground when the animal lost balance and fell from a tall tree.
+In turn, the soft, feathered forelimbs softened the impact on the ground when the animal lost its balance and fell from the ground. tall tree.
 They slowed down the fall (acting as a parachute), and also provided a more or less soft landing, serving as a natural shock absorber.
 Over time, these animals began to use feathered limbs as proto-wings.
 Further transition from para-

-from the late stage to the planning stage should have been a completely natural evolutionary step, after which it was the turn of the last, flight, stage, which Archeopteryx almost certainly reached.
+The transition from the gliding stage to the gliding stage should have been a completely natural evolutionary step, after which it was the turn of the last, flight, stage, which Archeopteryx almost certainly reached.

 "Early" bird

 The first birds appeared on Earth towards the end of the Jurassic period.
-The most ancient of them, Archeopteryx, looked more like a small feathered dinosaur than a bird.
-She had teeth and a long bony tail adorned with two rows of feathers.
+The oldest of them, Archeopteryx, looked more like a small feathered dinosaur than a bird.
+She had teeth and a long, bony tail adorned with two rows of feathers.
 Three clawed fingers protruded from each of its wings.
 Some scientists believe that Archeopteryx used its clawed wings to climb trees, from where it periodically flew back to the ground.
 Others believe that he lifted himself off the ground using gusts of wind.
-In the process of evolution, the skeletons of birds became lighter, and the toothy jaws were replaced by a toothless beak.
-They developed a "wide sternum, to which the powerful muscles necessary for flight were attached.
-All these changes made it possible to improve the structure of the bird's body, giving it an optimal structure for flight.
+In the process of evolution, bird skeletons became lighter, and toothed jaws were replaced by toothless beaks.
+They developed a wide sternum, to which powerful muscles necessary for flight were attached.
+All these changes made it possible to improve the structure of the bird’s body, giving it a structure optimal for flight.

 The first fossil find of Archeopteryx was a single feather, discovered in 1861.
-Soon, a whole skeleton of this animal (and with feathers!) was found in the same area.
-Since then, six fossilized skeletons of Archeopteryx have been discovered, some complete and others only fragmentary.
+Soon, a complete skeleton of this animal (with feathers!) was found in the same area.
+Since then, six fossilized skeletons of Archeopteryx have been discovered: some complete, others only fragmentary.
 The last such find dates back to 1988.

 Age of dinosaurs.

-The very first dinosaurs appeared over 200 million years ago.
-Over the 140 million years of their existence, they have evolved into a wide variety of species.
-Dinosaurs spread across all continents and adapted to life in a wide variety of habitats, although none of them lived in holes, did not climb trees, did not fly or swim.
-Some dinosaurs were no bigger than squirrels.
+The very first dinosaurs appeared more than 200 million years ago.
+Over the 140 million years of their existence, they have evolved into many different species.
+Dinosaurs spread across all continents and adapted to life in the most different environments habitat, although none of them lived in burrows, climbed trees, flew or swam.
+Some dinosaurs were no larger than squirrels.
 Others weighed more than fifteen adult elephants combined.
-Some waddled heavily on all fours.
-Others ran faster on two legs than Olympic sprint champions.
+Some were swaying heavily on all fours.
+Others ran on two legs faster than Olympic champions in a sprint.

-65 million years ago, all dinosaurs suddenly became extinct.
-However, before disappearing from the face of our planet, they left us in the rocks a detailed "report" about their life and their time.
+65 million years ago, all dinosaurs suddenly went extinct.
+However, before disappearing from the face of our planet, they left us rocks a detailed “report” about your life and your time.

-The most common group of dinosaurs in the Jurassic were the prosauropods.
-Some of them evolved into the largest land animals of all time - sauropods ("lizards").
+The most common group of dinosaurs in the Jurassic period were prosauropods.
+Some of them developed into the largest land animals of all time - sauropods ("lizard-footed").
 These were the "giraffes" of the dinosaur world.
-They probably spent all their time eating leaves from the tops of trees.
-To provide vital energy for such a huge body, an incredible amount of food was required.
-Their stomachs were capacious digestive containers, continuously processing mountains of plant food.
+They probably spent all their time eating leaves from the treetops.
+To provide vital energy to such a huge body, an incredible amount of food was required.
+Their stomachs were capacious digestive containers that continuously processed mountains of plant food.

-Later, many varieties of small, swift-footed dinos appeared.
+Later, many varieties of small, fleet-footed dinos appeared.

 saurs - the so-called hadrosaurs.
-These were the "gazelles" of the dinosaur world.
-They plucked the undersized vegetation with their horny beaks and then chewed it up with strong molars.
+These were the gazelles of the dinosaur world.
+They nibbled low-growing vegetation with their horny beaks and then chewed it with their strong molars.

-The largest family of large carnivorous dinosaurs were the megalosaurids, or "huge lizards".
-The Megalosaurid was a ton-weight monster with huge, sharp, saw-toothed teeth that it used to tear through the flesh of its victims.
-Based on some of the fossilized footprints, his toes were pointing inward.
-It may have waddle like a giant duck, swinging its tail from side to side.
-Megalosaurids inhabited all regions of the globe.
-Their fossils have been found in places as far apart as North America, Spain, and Madagascar.
+The largest family of large carnivorous dinosaurs were the megalosaurids, or "huge lizards."
+The megalosaurid was a monster weighing a ton, with huge, sharp saw-like teeth with which it tore the flesh of its victims.
+Judging by some of the fossilized footprints, his toes were turned inward.
+It may have waddled around like a giant duck, swinging its tail from side to side.
+Megalosaurids populated all areas globe.
+Their fossil remains have been found in places as far apart as North America, Spain and Madagascar.

-The early species of this family were, apparently, relatively small animals of a fragile constitution.
+The early species of this family were, apparently, relatively small animals of fragile build.
 And later megalosaurids became truly bipedal monsters.
-Their hind legs ended in three fingers armed with powerful claws.
-Muscular forelimbs helped in hunting large herbivorous dinosaurs.
-The sharp claws no doubt left horrific lacerations in the flank of the surprised prey.
-The powerful muscular neck of the predator allowed him to thrust his dagger-shaped fangs deep into the body of the prey with terrible force and pull out huge pieces of still warm meat from it.
+Their hind legs ended in three toes armed powerful claws.
+Muscular forelimbs helped in hunting large plant-eating dinosaurs.
+The sharp claws undoubtedly left terrible lacerations in the side of the surprised victim.
+The powerful muscular neck of the predator allowed him to terrible force plunge dagger-shaped fangs deep into the body of the prey and tear out huge pieces of still warm meat.

-In the Jurassic period, flocks of allosaurs robbed most of the earth's land.
+In the Jurassic period, packs of Allosaurus roamed most of the earth's land.
 They, apparently, were a nightmarish sight: after all, each member of such a flock weighed more than a ton.
 Together, allosaurs could easily defeat even a large sauropod.

 Jurassic period the most famous of all periods of the Mesozoic era.
 Most likely, such fame Jurassic period acquired thanks to the film "Jurassic Park".

-At first jurassic the single supercontinent Pangea began to disintegrate into separate continental blocks.
+At first Jurassic period the single supercontinent Pangea began to break up into separate continental blocks.
 Shallow seas formed between them.
-Intense tectonic movements at the end Triassic and at the beginning jurassic periods contributed to the deepening of large bays, which gradually separated Africa and Australia from Gondwana.
-The gulf between Africa and America deepened.
+Intense tectonic movements at the end Triassic and at the beginning Jurassic periods contributed to the deepening of large bays, which gradually separated Africa and Australia from Gondwana.
+The gulf between Africa and America has deepened.
 Depressions formed in Eurasia: German, Anglo-Paris, West Siberian.
 The Arctic Sea flooded the northern coast of Laurasia.
-It is thanks to this that the climate of the Jurassic period became more humid.
-In the Jurassic the outlines of the continents begin to form: Africa, Australia, Antarctica, North and South America.
-And although they are located differently than now, they formed precisely in Jurassic period.
+It was due to this that the climate of the Jurassic period became more humid.
+During the Jurassic period The outlines of the continents begin to form: Africa, Australia, Antarctica, North and South America.
+And although they are located differently than now, they were formed precisely in Jurassic period.

-This is how the Earth looked at the end of the Triassic - the beginning jurassic
+This is what the Earth looked like at the end of the Triassic - the beginning Jurassic period

 about 205 - 200 million years ago

-This is how the Earth looked at the end of the Jurassic period, about 152 million years ago.
+This is what the Earth looked like at the end of the Jurassic period around 152 million years ago.

-Volcanic activity of the end of the Triassic - the beginning jurassic caused the transgression of the sea.
-The continents separated and the climate in Jurassic period became wetter than in the Triassic.
-In place of the deserts of the Triassic period, in Jurassic period lush vegetation grew.
+Volcanic activity of the end of the Triassic - the beginning Jurassic period caused sea transgression.
+The continents were divided and the climate in Jurassic period became wetter than in the Triassic.
+On the site of deserts of the Triassic period, in Jurassic period lush vegetation grew.
 Huge areas were covered with lush vegetation.
-Forests jurassic mainly consisted of ferns and gymnosperms.
+Forests Jurassic period consisted mainly of ferns and gymnosperms.

-Warm and humid climate jurassic contributed to the violent development of the plant world of the planet.
-Ferns, conifers, and cycads formed extensive marshy forests.
-Araucaria, arborvitae, cicadas grew on the coast.
-Ferns and horsetails formed vast forest areas.
-At the beginning jurassic, about 195 million years ago throughout the northern hemisphere, the vegetation was rather monotonous.
-But already starting from the middle of the Jurassic, about 170-165 million years ago, two (conditional) plant belts were formed: northern and southern.
-Ginkgo and herbaceous ferns predominated in the northern vegetation belt.
-AT Jurassic period Ginkgoaceae were very widespread.
+Warm and humid climate Jurassic period contributed to the rapid development flora planets.
+Ferns, conifers and cycads formed vast swampy forests.
+Araucarias, thujas, and cycads grew on the coast.
+Ferns and horsetails formed extensive forested areas.
+At first Jurassic period, about 195 million years ago Throughout the northern hemisphere, the vegetation was quite monotonous.
+But already starting from the middle of the Jurassic period, about 170-165 million years ago, two (conditional) plant belts were formed: northern and southern.
+The northern plant belt was dominated by ginkgo and herbaceous ferns.
+IN Jurassic period ginkgos were very widespread.
 Groves of ginkgo trees grew throughout the belt.

-ferns jurassic and today are preserved in some corners of the wild.
-Horsetails and club mosses almost did not differ from modern ones.
-Places of growth of ferns and cordaites jurassic now occupied by tropical forests, consisting mainly of cycads.
-Cycads - a class of gymnosperms that prevailed in the green cover of the Earth jurassic.
-Now they are found here and there in the tropics and subtropics.
-Dinosaurs roamed under the canopy of these trees.
-Outwardly, cycads are so similar to low (up to 10-18 m) palm trees that they were even initially identified as palm trees in the plant system.
+Ferns Jurassic period and are still preserved in some corners today wildlife.
+Horsetails and mosses were almost no different from modern ones.
+Places where ferns and cordaites grow Jurassic period now occupied by tropical forests, consisting mainly of cycads.
+Cycads are a class of gymnosperms that predominated in the green cover of the Earth Jurassic period.
+Nowadays they are found here and there in the tropics and subtropics.
+Dinosaurs roamed under the shade of these trees.
+Externally, cycads are so similar to low (up to 10-18 m) palm trees that they were even initially identified as palm trees in the plant system.

-AT Jurassic period ginkgo trees are also common - deciduous (which is unusual for gymnosperms) trees with an oak-like crown and small fan-shaped leaves.
-Only one species has survived to this day - ginkgo biloba.
-The first cypress and, possibly, spruce trees appear during the Jurassic period. coniferous forests jurassic were similar to modern ones.
+IN Jurassic period Ginkgos are also common - deciduous (which is unusual for gymnosperms) trees with an oak-like crown and small fan-shaped leaves.
+Only one species has survived to this day - Ginkgo biloba.
+The first cypress and, possibly, spruce trees appear precisely during the brisk period.
+Coniferous forests Jurassic period were similar to modern ones.

-Jurassic period Dawn of the Age of Dinosaurs.
-It was the violent development of vegetation that contributed to the emergence of many species of herbivorous dinosaurs.
-The growth in the number of herbivorous dinosaurs gave impetus to the growth in the number of predators.
-Dinosaurs settled all over the land and lived in forests, lakes, swamps.
+Jurassic period- Dawn of the Age of Dinosaurs.
+It was the lush development of vegetation that contributed to the emergence of many species of herbivorous dinosaurs.
+The increase in the number of herbivorous dinosaurs gave impetus to the increase in the number of predators.
+Dinosaurs settled all over the land and lived in forests, lakes, and swamps.
 The range of differences between them is so great that family ties between them are established with great difficulty.
-Diversity of dinosaur species Jurassic period it was great.
-They could be the size of a cat or a chicken, or they could reach the size of huge whales.
+Variety of dinosaur species in Jurassic period it was great.
+They could be the size of a cat or chicken, or they could reach the size of huge whales.

-One of the fossils jurassic combining features of birds and reptiles is archeopteryx, or the first bird.
-For the first time, his skeleton was discovered in the so-called lithographic slates in Germany.
+One of the fossil creatures Jurassic period, combining the characteristics of birds and reptiles, is Archeopteryx, or first bird.
+His skeleton was first discovered in the so-called lithographic shales in Germany.
 The discovery was made two years after the publication of Charles Darwin's On the Origin of Species and became a strong argument in favor of the theory of evolution.
-Archeopteryx still flew rather poorly (planned from tree to tree), and was about the size of a crow.
-Instead of a beak, it had a pair of toothy, albeit weak jaws.
-It had free fingers on its wings (of modern birds, they were preserved only in hoatzin chicks).
+Archeopteryx still flew quite poorly (gliding from tree to tree), and was approximately the size of a crow.
+Instead of a beak, it had a pair of toothy, albeit weak, jaws.
+It had free fingers on its wings (of modern birds, only hoatzin chicks have them).

-AT Jurassic period winged lizards - pterosaurs reigned supreme in the air.
-They appeared as early as the Triassic, but their heyday fell on Jurassic period Pterosaurs were represented by two groups pterodactyls and rhamphorhynchus .
+IN Jurassic period Winged lizards - pterosaurs - reigned supreme in the air.
+They appeared in the Triassic, but their heyday was precisely Jurassic period Pterosaurs were represented by two groups pterodactyls And Rhamphorhynchus .

-Pterodactyls in most cases were tailless, different in size - from the size of a sparrow to a crow.
-They had wide wings and a narrow skull extended forward with a small number of teeth in the front.
-Pterodactyls lived in large flocks on the shores of the lagoons of the late Jurassic sea.
-During the day they hunted, and at nightfall they hid in trees or in rocks.
+Pterodactyls were in most cases tailless, varying in size - from the size of a sparrow to a crow.
+They had wide wings and a narrow skull elongated forward with a small number of teeth in the front.
+Pterodactyls lived in large flocks on the shores of the lagoons of the Late Jurassic Sea.
+During the day they hunted, and at nightfall they hid in trees or rocks.
 The skin of pterodactyls was wrinkled and bare.
-They ate mainly fish or carrion, sometimes sea lilies, mollusks, and insects.
-In order to take off, pterodactyls had to jump off rocks or trees.
+They ate mainly fish or carrion, sometimes sea lilies, mollusks, insects.
+In order to fly, pterodactyls were forced to jump from cliffs or trees.

-AT Jurassic period the first birds appear, or something in between birds and lizards.
-Creatures that appeared in Jurassic period and possessing the properties of lizards and modern birds are called Archeopteryx.
-The first birds are Archeopteryx, the size of a dove.
+IN Jurassic period the first birds or something in between birds and lizards appear.
+Creatures that appeared in Jurassic period and having the properties of lizards and modern birds are called Archeopteryx.
+The first birds were Archeopteryx, the size of a pigeon.
 Archeopteryx lived in forests.
-They fed mainly on insects and seeds.
+They ate mainly insects and seeds.

-But Jurassic period is not limited to animals alone.
-Thanks to climate change and the rapid development of flora jurassic, the evolution of insects accelerated dramatically, and as a result, the Jurassic landscape eventually filled with an endless buzz and crackle, which were emitted by many new types of insects, crawling and flying everywhere.
-Among them were the predecessors of modern ants, bees, earwigs, flies and wasps..
+But Jurassic period is not limited to just animals.
+Thanks to climate change and rapid development of flora Jurassic period, the evolution of insects accelerated dramatically, and as a result, the Jurassic landscape was eventually filled with the endless buzzing and crackling sounds of many new species of insects crawling and flying everywhere.
+Among them were the predecessors of modern ants, bees, earwigs, flies and wasps.

-Compared to the Triassic, Jurassic period the population of the seabed has changed a lot.
+Compared to the Triassic, in Jurassic period The population of the seabed has changed greatly.
 Bivalves displace brachiopods from shallow waters.
 Brachiopod shells are replaced by oysters.
-Bivalve molluscs fill all the vital niches of the seabed.
-Many stop collecting food from the ground and move on to pumping water with the help of gills.
-In warm and shallow seas jurassic other important events took place.
-AT Jurassic period a new type of reef communities is emerging, approximately the same as that which exists now.
-It is based on six-ray corals that appeared in the Triassic.
-The resulting giant coral reefs have sheltered numerous ammonites and new varieties of belemnites (old relatives of today's octopuses and squids).
-Also, many invertebrates settled in them, such as sponges and bryozoans (sea mats).
-Gradually, fresh sediments accumulated on the seabed.
+Bivalve mollusks fill all life niches of the seabed.
+Many stop collecting food from the ground and switch to pumping water using their gills.
+In warm and shallow seas Jurassic period Other important events also took place.
+IN Jurassic period a new type of reef community is emerging, approximately the same as what exists now.
+It is based on six-rayed corals that appeared in the Triassic.
+The resulting giant coral reefs sheltered numerous ammonites and new species of belemnites (old relatives of today's octopuses and squids).
+They also housed many invertebrates, such as sponges and bryozoans (sea mats).
+Gradually, fresh sediment accumulated on the seabed.

-On land, in lakes and rivers jurassic There were many different types of crocodiles, widely settled around the globe.
+On land, in lakes and rivers Jurassic period There were many different species of crocodiles that spread widely across the globe.
 There were also saltwater crocodiles with long snouts and sharp teeth for catching fish.
-Some of their varieties even grew flippers instead of legs to make it easier to swim.
-Tail fins allowed them to reach greater speed in water than on land.
+Some of their varieties even grew flippers instead of legs to make swimming more convenient.
+The tail fins allowed them to develop greater speed in the water than on land.
 New species of sea turtles have also appeared.

 Herbivorous dinosaurs: